BUSINESS NEWS

 In addition, the Prompt Payment Code, a voluntary scheme through which big firms promise to pay invoices within 60 days, will be strengthened and the Small Business Commissioner, appointed by the government to help small businesses deal with late payment, will join the Code's compliance board.

 Ministers are also considering forcing large companies to nominate a board member to ensure that invoices are paid on time to small suppliers.
+A consultation on other ideas ends today.

-Edward Berks from Xero said: "At a time when the world needs small business to succeed, it's estimated that 50,000 businesses in the UK fail each year because of cash flow issues.
+"At a time when the world needs small business to succeed, it's estimated that 50,000 businesses in the UK fail each year because of cash flow issues.

 "Predicting working capital requirements still remains a challenge for small businesses and accessing finance remains expensive and time consuming.